shadow12490/msbx5500-spring-2020/Lab1/README.md

 After this lab, you should be _conversant_ in the following areas.
 Deliverable: write up little elevator-pitch-length responses to questions such as the following.

-* [ ] read the chapters from the Business Analytics book that will help you answer questions such as the following:
+* [x] read the chapters from the Business Analytics book that will help you answer questions such as the following:
-	* [ ] what is business analytics?
+	* [x] what is business analytics?
+		* Business analytics is the umbrella term covering a field focused on understanding past business data to gain insight.
+The process of collating, sorting, processing, and studying business data to transform it to "business insights" [Source](https://www.microstrategy.com/us/resources/introductory-guides/business-analytics-everything-you-need-to-know)
-	* [ ] why learn about business analytics if the job role won't be an analyst -- what job roles involve analytics?
+	* [x] why learn about business analytics if the job role won't be an analyst -- what job roles involve analytics?
+		* It's important to have an understanding of what would be going on in your business analytics world, especially if you were required to communicate with an analytics team.
+Mostly so you don't sound like an idiot when they use "technical" terms, but also because everyone dabbles in "analytics" in some way shape or form.
-	* [ ] what is predictive analytics? what is supervised analytics, and what is unsupervised analytics?
+	* [x] what is predictive analytics? what is supervised analytics, and what is unsupervised analytics?
+		* **Predictive analytics** - the practice of extracting information from existing data sets in order to dtermine patterns and predict future outcomes and trends.
+		* **Supervised vs unsupervised analytics** - supervised refers learning techniques to find the relationship between independent variables and dependent output variables.
+Unsupervised refers to learning techniques that group instances without a specified target attribute.
+Source: book
-	* [ ] what is a target? what are features?
+	* [x] what is a target? what are features?
 What are dependent variables, and independent variables?
+		* **target** - also: dependent variable - the variable your model is trying to predict
+		* **features** - also: attribute - quanitity describing an instance.
+Has domain defined by the attribute type.
+Common types:
+			* categorical - finite number of discrete variables
+			* continuous
+		* **independent var** - also: features - input variable
+		* **dependent var** - output variable, result
-	* [ ] what is a model?
+	* [x] what is a model?
+		* **model** - structure and corresponding interpretation that summarizes (or partially summarizes) a set of data for description or prediction.
+Examples: classifiers, regressors, inputs, etc.
-* [ ] what is jupyter, how does it relate to python, where can one find a jupyter, contrast with anaconda and local notebooks
+* [x] what is jupyter, how does it relate to python, where can one find a jupyter, contrast with anaconda and local notebooks
+	* Jupyter Notebook - an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text
+		* It relates to python because notebooks can be written in the python language.
+	* Anaconda - platform/toolset with tools for data scientists.

-* [ ] what is AWS, what is sagemaker, how does it compare with google Colab
+* [x] what is AWS, what is sagemaker, how does it compare with google Colab
+	* AWS - Amazon Web Services
+		* Sagemaker - a fully managed service that provides every developer and data scientist with the ability to build, train, and deploy machine learning (ML) models quickly
+		* Colab - Google's free online Jupyter notebook environment